zacjszewczyk/zacjszewczyk.github.io/README.md

 $ ./blog.py -a
 ```

 First Crack will display a menu of available commands, along with an explanation of each.
 Enter "-h" at any time to view the help menu.
-You can also run any of these commands directly from your command line.
+First Crack will continue prompting you for input in this mode until you exit it with either "exit" or "!exit".
+You can also run any of these commands directly from the command line.
 For example, to clear all structure files, use the following command:

 ```
 $ ./blog.py -R
 ```

+## Making a New Post

+Like everything else, the process for making a new post is simple.
+See the files in the Content directory for examples of a linkpost and an original article.
+To make a new post, save a text file in the Content directory and build the site.
+First Crack will only build files that have changed since you last ran it, and then re-build the blog and archive pages as necessary.

 ## Background and Motivation

 I started this project in 2011.
-After trying many content management systems, I decided to roll my own.
-After a few months of work, I began running my website on something I called First Crack.
+After trying many of the day's most popular content management systems, I decided to roll my own.
+I began running my website on something I called First Crack a few months later.
 Over the years, that project morphed into the one you see before you today.

+I designed First Crack with ease of use, speed, and versatility in mind.
+I believe these goals are evident in the engine's dead-simple setup, its ability to build over one thousand pages in less than two seconds, and the lightweight website it produces.

+After almost a decade, content management systems have gotten much better since I started this project.
+I have yet to find anything First Crack cannot do, though, or an engine that wins out in the design goals I mentioned above.
+I like working on First Crack, and I look forward to adding cool new features in the future.

 ## License